gudrunhe/secdec/doc/source/overview.rst

 We just fully decomposed ``p1`` and ``p2``.
-In some cases, one may want to bring one polynomial, say ``p1``, into standard form, but not neccessarily the other.
+In some cases, one may want to bring one polynomial, say ``p1``, into standard form, but not necessarily the other.
 For that purpose, the :class:`Sector <pySecDec.decomposition.Sector>` can take a second argument.
 In the following code example, we bring ``p1`` into standard form, apply all transformations to ``p2`` as well, but stop before ``p2`` is fully